History of Morgan Stanley in Timeline

 In August 2008, Morgan Stanley was contracted by the United States Treasury to advise the government on potential rescue strategies for Fannie Mae and Freddie Mac.

-On September 17, 2008, Morgan Stanley's share price slid 42% in two days, causing CEO John J. Mack to address staff concerns.
+On September 17, 2008, Morgan Stanley faced difficulties after a 42% slide in its share price in two days, prompting a memo from CEO John J. Mack.

-By September 19, 2008, Morgan Stanley's share price had slid 57% in four days, and the company explored merger possibilities with various financial institutions.
+By September 19, 2008, Morgan Stanley's share price had slid 57% in four days, and the company was said to have explored merger possibilities with several entities.

-On September 22, 2008, Morgan Stanley announced that it would become a traditional bank holding company regulated by the Federal Reserve.
+On September 22, 2008, Morgan Stanley and Goldman Sachs announced they would become traditional bank holding companies regulated by the Federal Reserve, ending the era of securities firms.

 September 29, 2008: Investment from MUFG Bank

-On September 29, 2008, MUFG Bank invested $9 billion in a direct purchase of a 21% ownership stake in Morgan Stanley.
-A physical check had to be used.
+On September 29, 2008, MUFG Bank invested $9 billion in a direct purchase of a 21% ownership stake in Morgan Stanley, delivering the payment via a physical check due to emergency circumstances.

 October 14, 2008: Completion of Mitsubishi UFJ's stake

-During the October 2008 stock market volatility, concerns over the completion of the Mitsubishi deal caused a dramatic fall in Morgan Stanley's stock price.
+During October 2008, concerns over the completion of the Mitsubishi deal caused a dramatic fall in Morgan Stanley's stock price.

-In October 2008, Morgan Stanley itself was at risk of failure, with rapidly changing prospects, regulatory model and ownership stakes.
+In October 2008, Morgan Stanley itself was at risk of failure, experiencing rapidly changing prospects, regulatory model and ownership stakes.

 2008: Financial Crisis